BLOG

 Intervention: Reduce active initiatives, implement stop-doing decisions, sequence work by dependency, and enforce a fixed execution cadence with clear owners.

-Directional outcome by Day 90: Completion rates rise; work-in-progress drops; the team regains trust in planning because priorities stay protected.
+Directional outcome by Day 90: Completion rates rise.
+Work-in-progress drops.
+The team regains trust in planning because priorities stay protected.

 Scenario 3: The Metric Fog Organization